ezraai/quickstart-datalake-cognizant-talend/assets/landing-page.md

 The Talend Data Lake Accelerator will get you launched on your journey rapdily with a simple but highly relevant workflow focused on common Data Lake use cases.

-1. Begin my registering to receive a Talend Platform for Big Data evaluation license on our landing page **(url to be provided)**.
+1. Begin by registering for a Talend Platform for Big Data evaluation license **(url to be provided)**.
 2. Once you have registered you will receive your license attached in an email.
 3. Load the license file into a private S3 bucket.
 3. Follow the [Deployment Guide](https://s3.amazonaws.com/docs.quickstart.talend/Out+of+the+Box+Datalake+-+Deployment+Guide.pdf) to launch Cloud Formation templates for automated deployment of your Talend infrastructure as well as AWS EMR and Redshift clusters.